zearp/Nucintosh/README.md

 + When you see ```Forcing CS_RUNTIME for entitlement``` displayed macOS did not hang; its sealing the filesystem, do ***not*** reboot!

 ## Monterey
 Below is for beta 1.
+Beta 2 is broken, this is either a bug or we need to wait for updated kexts.
+Some SMC stuff isn't workign correctly.
+If you got beta 2 installed let me know how you did it.

 + Monterey needs its own version of Airportitlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-Monterey.zip) and put it in the kext folder replacing the other one
 + Both IntelBluetooth kexts need to be disabled -- if not the boot will seemingly never finish and keeps displaying messages related to the bluetooh deamon